Changissnz/nu_merchant_principal/README.md

-is God's will as the simple explanation, as if any life below quarter-starvation to death can muster the clarity of cognition to formulate a rational response back, as if reason in its lone practice can help clear up the way for deprivation to be no more.
+is God's will as the simple explanation, as if any life below quarter-starvation to death can muster the clarity of cognition to formulate a rational response back, as if reason in its lone practice can clear up the way for deprivation to be no more.
 Charity, the power to give for the expectation of something reciprocal back to the giver, could be or could have been the power to take.
 Every one has their own doubts about high charity, while the starved and deprived put aside their doubts for their will to live, perhaps even have to pretend to be believers